Gun Defense Attorney

 Civil rights: Felony and some misdemeanor convictions (including domestics) can cause a loss of civil rights to firearms.
-The loss is either temporary or forever (rendering an “ineligible person”).
-Protecting your civil rights is an essential part of gun crime defense work.
+And the loss is either temporary or forever (rendering an “ineligible person”).
+So protecting your civil rights is an essential part of gun crime defense work.

 Property rights: In some criminal cases, guns can be seized.
-These seizures happen even while presumed innocent before trial or acquittal; and after certain convictions.
+And these seizures happen even while presumed innocent before trial or acquittal; and after certain convictions.

 When should you act to protect your rights?

-The future: But by far the best way to protect your civil rights to firearms is to prevent their loss in the first place.
+The future: But the best way to protect your civil rights to firearms; is to prevent the loss in the first place.

 How?
 Retain a good gun defense attorney to fight gun charges, prevent a conviction and protect your gun rights.

-All the excuses in the world, as sympathetic and understandable as they may be, won’t get the job done.
-The best time to protect yourself is before a guilty plea or conviction – after that could be too late.
+All the excuses in the world, as good as they may be, won’t get the job done.
+The best time to protect yourself is before a guilty plea or conviction.
+But, after that could be too late.